North Korea parades huge, new ICBM, but Kim Jong Un stresses deterrent nature

 But viewers of Saturday’s parade were left in no doubt that North Korea is still investing very heavily in the military and sticking to its nuclear program, despite promises made to Trump in Singapore in 2018, experts said.

-“The bottom line is that the parade announces loudly to the world that Kim’s commitment at the Singapore Summit to work ‘towards the denuclearization of the Korean Peninsula’ is very much on hold and, despite sanctions, he keeps on managing investments in his nuclear deterrent,” Panda said.
+“The bottom line is that the parade announces loudly to the world that Kim’s commitment at the Singapore Summit to work ‘toward the denuclearization of the Korean Peninsula’ is very much on hold and, despite sanctions, he keeps on managing investments in his nuclear deterrent,” Panda said.

-Min Joo Kim reported from Seoul.
+Kim reported from Seoul.